The Approachability Ideal Without a Maximal Set: Background

 We state a closure property of $\mathcal X$ as an assumption.

 \begin{assumption} Suppose that $M$ and $N$ are in $\mathcal X$ and $\{ M, N \}$ is adequate.
 Then $M \cap N \in \mathcal X$. \end{assumption}

 The proof of this assumption depends on the actual definition of $\mathcal X$, which we are not giving here.
-We note that this assumption is fairly easy to verify in the case that $\kappa = \lambda$.
+The actual definitions of the sets of models $\mathcal X$ and $\mathcal Y$ which we will use in the main consistency result, as well as the proofs that they satisfy the assumptions listed in this section, will not appear until Section 13.
+We note that the last assumption is fairly easy to verify in the case that $\kappa = \lambda$.
 However, when $\lambda > \kappa$, the assumption is highly nontrivial, and requires a very careful definition of $\mathcal X$.
 Similar comments apply to the existence of stationarily many simple models, which we describe next.

 \begin{definition} A set $N \in \mathcal X$ is said to be \emph{simple} if for all $M \in \mathcal X$, if $M < N$ then $M \cap N \in N$. \end{definition}

 \begin{definition} A set $P \in \mathcal Y$ is said to be \emph{simple} if for all $M \in \mathcal X$, $M \cap P \in P$. \end{definition}